aalee88/NonCustodial-Wallet/README.md

--Supports json encryption for better security and makes it more non custodial for the user
+- Supports json encryption for better security and makes it more non custodial for the user

+- Now supports QR Code creation for wallet addresses
+- Removed account creation, login and lopg out feature to make it more non-custodial
+- Support for wallet importation with JSON file string